-Jim Harrison, Tom McGuane, Russell Chatham, Jim Fergus, Stephen Collector formed a tribe for birds and tarpon in the wake of Hemingway’s passing.
+Jim Harrison, Tom McGuane, Russell Chatham, Jim Fergus, Stephen Collector formed a Tribe for chasing birds and tarpon in the wake of Hemingway’s passing.
 John Gierach, Archie Best, and Mike Clark sort of did the same thing with dry flies and bamboo rods in wake of Lee Wulff.
 Tides come and tides go, some bigger than others.
 But the ones who write and photograph about it leave something behind for us all to enjoy.

 __________________